omicscodeathon/denguedrug/README.md

 </p>

 &emsp; 0 = Inactive, 1 = Active
---->

 -----

 ### Target Selection and Molecular Docking of Predicted Compounds

 <p align="justify">
   This research focused on the <a href="https://doi.org/10.3389/fcimb.2023.1061937">NS2B/NS3 protease</a>, chosen as primary target from the seven nonstructural proteins of the Dengue Virus to validate the Logistic Regression (LR) model predictions.
-As a crucial enzyme involved in viral replication and assembly process, it represents a significant target for antiviral drug development.
+As a crucial enzyme involved in the viral replication and assembly process, it represents a significant target for antiviral drug development.
 Potential inhibition sites for the DENV protease include the active site and the binding site of the NS3 protease with its cofactor, NS2B.
-The active site, which is the main target for intervention, comprises a conserved catalytic triad His51-Asp75-Ser135.
-A search through the <a href="https://www.rcsb.org/">Protein Data Bank</a> revealed several solved structures for the NS2B/NS3 complex in Dengue Virus serotype, identified by PDB IDs such as 4M9T, 2FOM, 4M9M, and 4M9I, with resolutions of 1.74, 1.50, 1.53, and 2.40 $Å$, and R-values of 0.215, 0.176, 0.203, and 0.215, respectively.
-For this study, 2FOM was selected due to its favorable resolution and R-value, allowing for visualization of its 3D structure with a ligand docked at the active site, as represented below.
+The active site, which is the main target for intervention, comprises a preserved catalytic triad consisting of His51, Asp75, and Ser135.
+Searching through the <a href="https://www.rcsb.org/">Protein Data Bank</a> revealed several solved structures for the NS2B/NS3 complex in Dengue Virus serotype, identified by PDB IDs like 4M9T, 2FOM, 4M9M, and 4M9I, with resolutions of 1.74, 1.50, 1.53, and 2.40 $Å$, and R-values of 0.215, 0.176, 0.203, and 0.215, respectively.
+For this study, 2FOM was selected due to its favorable resolution and R-value, allowing for visualization of its 3D structure with a ligand docked at the active site (possessing other residues like Leu128, Pro132, Ser131, & Tyr161), as represented below (<a href="#figure-3">Figure 3</a>).
 </p>

 <p align="center">